Methods and Data Documentation

 a, b, c, d correspond to substance-event, substance-other, other-substance-event, other-substance-other.

 Where D is the drug and E is the adverse event term.
+For FAERS, DK, and WHO, the source-specific totals define a, b, c, and d; the formulas below are applied within each source.

 ROR and CI